-Parents: Josiah and Tryphenia Smith Blackman Higgins Birth: 5 April 1806, Columbus Chenango, New York losing two children during that time period.
-Fleeing Nauvoo with six living children, Nelson enlisted in the Mormon Battalion at Council Bluffs as Captain of Company D. Originally leaving his wife and six living children behind, he returned to retrieve his family along with others three days later, likely after Lt Col Allen said the families could accompany the Battalion.
+Parents: Josiah and Tryphenia Smith Blackman Higgins Birth: 5 April 1806, Columbus, Chenango, New York and experienced the early persecutions in Ohio, Illinois, and Missouri, losing two children during that time period.
+Fleeing Nauvoo with six living children, Nelson enlisted in the Mormon Battalion at Council Bluffs as Captain of Company D. His fourteen year old son Alfred also enlisted but likely started as an officer servant before becoming a soldier at Fort Leavenworth.
+Originally leaving his wife and five living children behind, he returned to retrieve his family along with others three days later.
+Per order of Captain Allen, military records noted Captain Nelson was on furlough since July 24.